IBMStreams/streamsx.health/analyze/ecg/com.ibm.streamsx.health.analyze.rpeak.cep/README.md

 | topic | The topic to subscribe to | `ingest-beacon` |
 | peakThreshold | The service detects steep jump in the signal.
 By default a steep jump is defined as 0.8V between the min and max value in a window of data where a peak is detected | 0.8 |

-Run the following command to launch the the QRS Detector Service:
+Run the following command to launch the service:

 `gradle execute`